SANTHOSHSIVA55/SANTHOSHSIVA55/README.md

 A collection of mini **Data Analysis projects** using Excel, SQL, Python, Pandas, Matplotlib, and Power BI — each focused on **data cleaning, exploratory analysis, visualization**, and extracting **actionable business insights**.

+<sub>No live demo link exists for this repo, so no screenshot embed is included — add one once/if it's deployed.</sub>

 **Workflow** — `Excel → SQL → Python → Pandas → Matplotlib → Power BI → Business Insights`

 **Stack** — `Excel` `SQL` `Python` `Pandas` `Matplotlib` `Power BI` `EDA`